supersambo/papis-tui/README.md

   q: quit
 ```
 ### Modifying Keyhints
 Chained keymappings may be hard to remember.
 Papis-tui therefore displays hints in the bottom right corner, whenever the key you entered matches the start of (a) keychain(s) mapped to specific commands.
-However, if a command includes various and/or complex arguments, this may get hard to decipher (also, papis-tui may struggle to render it correctly if your arguments include special characters).
+However, if a command includes various and/or complex arguments, this becomes dificult to decipher (also, papis-tui may struggle to render it correctly if your arguments include special characters).
 You may therefore provide a short description of what the command is supposed to do, which will be displayed instead.

 For instance, the `open` command accepts the `-d` flag to open a documents folder instead of the files attached.
 The `-r` argument can be used to filter available options based on the name of the files attached to a document (see `:open --help`).
 In order to access different options rapidly without having to remember this, you could configure the following keymappings.